 top of page

-Can the Bible be Trusted?
+Is the Bible Real and Can the Bible be Trusted?

-The Biblical manuscripts are trusted, reliable, and accurately translated from the earliest found documents.
+The biblical manuscripts are trusted, reliable, and accurately translated from the earliest found documents.

 The fact is that the biblical authors lived hundreds and thousands of years apart from each other.

-These authors have repeated the same content in their writings throughout history, even though they never knew each other.
+These authors have repeated the same content in their writings throughout history.

 • Over half of the prophecies in the Bible have come true, according to estimates.

-Prophecies of the Bible continue to come true, with the most recent being the war in Israel, prophesied right to the month it started.
+Prophecies in the Bible continue to come true, with the most recent being the war in Israel.

 • There are many biblical stories of how God kills, saves, forgives, loves, and shows God's honest reactions.